 Frustration From Lack of Sleep

-Experiencing complete wakefulness while trying to get good rest occasionally is common for many individuals.
+Occasionally, experiencing complete wakefulness while trying to get good rest is common among many individuals.

 How To Get Better Quality Sleep